flow-chart

 Approval & Release

-If your app passes both the technical review and content review stages, it becomes eligible for distribution on the Meta Horizon Store
+If your app passes both the technical review and content review stages, it becomes eligible for distribution on the Meta Horizon Store.

 Grow Your App on the Store